prechelt/pomalevi/README.md

 split your video into several parts.

 - Splitting works **much the same as stopping** (described above):
-  Decide on a logo (of course not the same as for stopping),
+  Decide on a logo (of course not the same one as for stopping),
-  insert it in your presentation (say, in the lower right),
+  insert it in your presentation (preferably again in the lower right),
   make a screenshot of it in the original size,
-  store it as `splitlogo.png` or so,
+  store it as (preferably) `splitlogo.png`, and
   call pomalevi with it:
-  `pomalevi.py --split-at ll:splitlogo.png input.wmv outputdir`
+  `pomalevi --split-at ll:splitlogo.png input.wmv`
 - Splitting creates a separate video file for each part, called `v1.mp4`, `v2.mp4`, etc.
 - `mydir/myslides/index.html` provides navigation between those videos.